 The Great Blue Heron is a large wading bird in the heron, common near the shores of open water and in wetlands over most of North America and Central America, with a significant population in Florida.
 There is debate about whether or not they are related to the all-white population, known as the Great White Heron or Great Egret, found only in south Florida and the Florida Keys.

-For more tips on what to see in Florida, check out our VISIT Articles.
+For more tips on what to see in Florida, check out our Things To Do page.